abdulraheem-tech/VSD-MJCET-RISCV-IITG-Tapeout/README.md

 # Objective:
-Started with new challenge brainstroming with document verifing with design again with task!!!till 2:00 pm Started working on Documnetation. elow feedback i got from designer (may be all of you are actually doing it already).
+Started with new challenge brainstroming with document verifing with design again with task!!!till 2:00 pm Started working on Documnetation. below feedback i got from designer (may be all of you are actually doing it already).
 So will wait

 Step A: Decide the single source of truth for pads in SCL180:
 1) Either keep a clean SCL180-only pad wrapper module, or